Guided Assessments

 The application required RNs to input far too much information even for quick phone calls—over 70 fields led to clinician burnout.

-Disorganized Clinical Sections
+Disorganized Clinical Flow

 Free Text Overreliance